Skip to main content

 The Operating Model

-This workflow is not a checklist — it is an operating model.
+This workflow is not a checklist — it is a vibe coding workflow.
 The phases overlap, repeat, and adapt to the specific task.
 Small features might compress into a 30-minute cycle.
 Complex systems might span multiple days with multiple iterations of each phase.

-The constant is the practitioner's role: set direction, provide constraints, review output, maintain standards.
+The constant is the engineer's role: set direction, provide constraints, review output, maintain standards.

 Building This Workflow

-Vibecademy exists because [BridgeMind.ai](https://bridgemind.ai) saw that most practitioners get stuck between "I can prompt AI to write code" and "I can operate a complete AI-native development workflow."
+Vibecademy exists because BridgeMind.ai saw that most engineers get stuck between "I can prompt AI to write code" and "I can operate a complete agentic development workflow."
 The certification programs bridge that gap with structured training modules built from production experience.

 Vibecademy is built by BridgeMind — the same team that operates with these workflows daily.
 The training is not theoretical.
-It is a transfer of operational knowledge from practitioners who ship with vibe coding to practitioners who want to.
+It is a transfer of operational knowledge from engineers who ship with vibe coding to engineers who want to.

 Explore the certification programs to find the right path for your current level.